kubernetes/website/content/en/blog/_posts/2023-06-29-container-image-signature-verification/index.md

 This overall behavior provides a more Kubernetes native experience and does not rely on third party software to be installed in the cluster.

-There are still a few corner cases to consider: For example, what if we want to allow policies per namespace in the same way the policy-controller supports it?
+There are still a few corner cases to consider: For example, what if you want to allow policies per namespace in the same way the policy-controller supports it?
 Well, there is an upcoming CRI-O feature in v1.28 for that!
 CRI-O will support the `--signature-policy-dir` / `signature_policy_dir` option, which defines the root path for pod namespace-separated signature policies.
 This means that CRI-O will lookup that path and assemble a policy like `<SIGNATURE_POLICY_DIR>/<NAMESPACE>.json`, which will be used on image pull if existing.
-If no pod namespace is being provided on image pull ([via the sandbox config][sandbox-config]), or the concatenated path is non-existent, then CRI-O's global policy will be used as fallback.
+If no pod namespace is provided on image pull ([via the sandbox config][sandbox-config]), or the concatenated path is non-existent, then CRI-O's global policy will be used as fallback.

 [sandbox-config]: https://github.com/kubernetes/cri-api/blob/e5515a5/pkg/apis/runtime/v1/api.proto#L1448

-Another corner case to consider is cricital for the correct signature verification within container runtimes: The kubelet only invokes container image pulls if the image does not already exist on disk.
-This means, that a unrestricted policy from Kubernetes namespace A can allow pulling an image, while namespace B is not able to enforce the policy because it already exits on the node.
+Another corner case to consider is critical for the correct signature verification within container runtimes: The kubelet only invokes container image pulls if the image does not already exist on disk.
+This means that an unrestricted policy from Kubernetes namespace A can allow pulling an image, while namespace B is not able to enforce the policy because it already exits on the node.
 Finally, CRI-O has to verify the policy not only on image pull, but also on container creation.
-This fact makes things even a bit more complicated, because the CRI does not really pass down the user specified image reference on container creation, but more an already resolved iamge ID or digest.
+This fact makes things even a bit more complicated, because the CRI does not really pass down the user specified image reference on container creation, but an already resolved image ID, or digest.
 A [small change to the CRI][pr-118652] can help with that.

 [pr-118652]: https://github.com/kubernetes/kubernetes/pull/118652

 Now that everything happens within the container runtime, someone has to maintain and define the policies to provide a good user experience around that feature.
-The CRDs of the policy-controller are great, while I could imagine that a daemon within the cluster can write the policies for CRI-O per namespace.
+The CRDs of the policy-controller are great, while we could imagine that a daemon within the cluster can write the policies for CRI-O per namespace.
 This would make any additional hook obsolete and moves the responsibility of verifying the image signature to the actual instance which pulls the image.
-[I was evaluating][thread] other possible paths towards a better container image signature verification within plain Kubernetes, but I could not find a great fit for a native API.
-This means that I believe that a CRD is the way to go, but we still need an instance which actually serves it.
+[We evaluated][thread] other possible paths toward a better container image signature verification within plain Kubernetes, but we could not find a great fit for a native API.
+This means that we believe that a CRD is the way to go, but we still need an instance which actually serves it.

 [thread]: https://groups.google.com/g/kubernetes-sig-node/c/kgpxqcsJ7Vc/m/7X7t_ElsAgAJ